 IPlace – Finding our niches for sustainable local economic development

-Our Balbriggan began its iPlace journey in 2019.
-The project involves a network of 10 small EU cities/towns which aim to produce robust economic development strategies for their cities by targeting their own specific economic niches and developing ecosystems to support the development and growth of urban innovation and entrepreneurship.
+Our Balbriggan began its iPlace journey in 2019 and was completed in 2022.
+The project involved a network of 10 small EU cities/towns which aimed to produce robust economic development strategies for their cities by targeting their own specific economic niches and developing ecosystems to support the development and growth of urban innovation and entrepreneurship.
 Network partners focus on understanding their local economic strengths, revitalising their local economy, adapting to future economic changes and building sustainable and resilient cities.

 iPlace aims to answer three questions:

-The network is managed by the lead partner Amarante in Portugal and alongside Balbriggan, includes the cities of Gabrovo-Bulgaria, Heerlen-Netherlands, Kocejve-Slovenia, Saldus-Latvia, Medina del Campo-Spain, Grosetto-Italy, Pori-Finland and Parnu in Estonia.
+The network was managed by the lead partner Amarante in Portugal and alongside Balbriggan, includes the cities of Gabrovo-Bulgaria, Heerlen-Netherlands, Kocejve-Slovenia, Saldus-Latvia, Medina del Campo-Spain, Grosetto-Italy, Pori-Finland and Parnu in Estonia.

-This Urbact Initiative has a programme set over two years and is set to conclude in June 2022.
-Using Urbact tools the Balbriggan iPlace Team is developing an Integrated Action Plan (IAP), informed by lessons learned from Network Partners.
-The development of the IAP is directed by the iPlace Urbact Local Group (ULG), which draws its members from Fingal County Council and local economic & community stakeholders.
-The ULG meets quarterly to share updates and drive the development of the IAP which stakeholders then collaborate to implement.
+This Urbact Initiative programme was conducted over two years and concluded in July 2022.
+Using Urbact tools the Balbriggan iPlace Team developed an Integrated Action Plan (IAP), informed by lessons learned from Network Partners.
+The development of the IAP was directed by the iPlace Urbact Local Group (ULG), which draws its members from Fingal County Council and local economic & community stakeholders.
+The ULG met quarterly to share updates and drive the development of the IAP which stakeholders then collaborated to implement.

-The Balbriggan iPlace team are currently considering the areas outlined below in the formulation of the Integrated Action Plan (IAP):
+The Balbriggan iPlace team took into consideration areas outlined below in the formulation of the Integrated Action Plan (IAP):

 Main Objective: To organise regular networking opportunities for those involved & interested in growing cultural & creative enterprises.